nobe4/nobe4.github.io/content/posts/nix_darwin_shell_override.md

 ## Override and `disabledModule`

-@tebriel suggested that I use an override, whose main idea is to replace a Nix module, with another one.
-Combined with [`disabledModules`] it completely replaces a module.
+[@tebriel] suggested that I use an override, whose main idea is to replace a Nix module with another one.
+Combined with [`disabledModules`] it completely replaces a module's functionality.

 E.g.